Beyond the High School Classroom: The Pros and Cons of Dual Enrollment

 The funding of dual enrollment programs varies by state and school district.
 Some states subsidize the cost, making it accessible for students, while others may require families to pay some or all of the tuition.
 Scholarships and grants may also be available to help offset costs.

-Dual enrollment—in which students take college credit-bearing courses when still in high school—is becoming increasingly popular.
-Community college programs account for about 70% of the dual enrollment that more than one million high school students participate in each year nationwide.
+Dual enrollment—students taking college credit-bearing courses when still in high school—is becoming increasingly popular.
+Community college programs account for about 70% of the dual enrollment that more than one million high school students participate in yearly.
 Yet dual enrollment can be a big financial burden for community colleges.
-In most parts of the country, community colleges receive less funding per dual-enrollment student than they receive for their regular, non-dual-enrollment students.
+In most parts of the country, community colleges receive less funding per dual-enrollment student than for regular, non-dual-enrollment students.

 Source: Community College Research Center